eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 Both reasonable scenarios lead to the same ballot, which is to approve of Bush and no one else.
 The same logic applies to the Gore $>$ Bush $>$ Nader voters, who approve of Gore and no one else regardless of who the leader is.

 The third bloc also has only one dominant strategy, which is to approve of both Gore and Nader regardless of who the leader is.
-There's no reason *not* to approve of their favorite candidate Nader, on the off chance a miracle happens and Nader somehow wins.
+There's no reason *not* to approve of their favorite candidate Nader, on the off chance a miracle happens and Nader somehow wins (ignoring the Electoral College).
 But given that the *real* race is between this bloc's least favorite candidates, they are incentivized to be prudent and approve of Gore as well, to not waste their vote.

 The fourth bloc, however, has a more interesting story.
 This group most prefers a frontrunner Gore, but they prefer Nader to Bush.
 If Gore is the leader, then they should only approve of Gore to maximize their lead over all other candidates.
 However, if Bush is the leader, then they should approve of both Gore and Nader as a prudent defensive "anyone but Bush" strategy.